thelivedrawingproject/thelivedrawingproject.github.io/src/pages/2020-04-01-stayhome/index.md

 Lockdown measures brought all social and cultural activities to a halt.
 To tackle this we offer to share together a drawing session every Sunday evening. **Join the movement** and videoproject on a wall drawings made by you and your neigbors on their phones.
 You can draw with all other participants around the world and send your supportive messages.

 <p style="text-align:center; font-weight:900; font-size:1.2rem; margin-top:3rem; margin-bottom:3rem;">
 We exhibit every Sunday at 9PM.
-You can participate all over the world.
+You can participate all over the world!
 </p>

 ![Picture of a videoprojection on the 26th of April](26v_4_webw.jpg)